colliejs/colliejs/README.md

 # Advantages

-- static CSS-In-JSS: with the flexible of JavaScript
+- static CSS-In-JS: with the flexible of JavaScript
 - extendable: extend the base Component to enhance the ability
 - composable: use mixins to compose mixin
 - variants supports: